silazare/gcp-learning/terraform_structured/README.md

 ## Separate VMs creation via terraform

 - Terraform should be installed before
-- Reddit-db and Reddit-base-app images should be baked before, see [packer](./packer)
+- Reddit-db and Reddit-base-app images should be baked before, see Appendix B [packer](./packer)

 - Clone this repository and go to terraform_structured folder:
 ```sh